Neolithic Italy: Economy

 From the middle of the sixth millennium BC the Neolithic groups in Italy began a wider exploitation of local resources: they developed the domestication of wild species, such as cattle and pigs, with a "mixed" economy between agriculture (attested by the presence of mills, grinders and sickles) and livestock in predominantly permanent settlements.
 However hunting, fishing and shellfishing were still important activities.

 Obsidian, valuable raw material for the making of tools, played a major role in the trades of the neolithic communities; the most important deposits were located in Sardinia (Monte Arci), at Lipari, Pantelleria and Palmarola.
 From there it was exported in the Italian peninsula but also in Southern France and in North Africa.

 Religion

-The religiosity of the Italian Neolithic groups was centered on the worship of the Mother Goddess of which have been recovered numerous statuettes throughout the entire territory.

-Later, in the last phase of the Neolithic period, in Sardinia and Val d'Aosta appeared new religious ideologies related to the introduction of Megalithism from the West.
+Late in the last phase of the Neolithic period in Sardinia and Val d'Aosta appeared new religious ideologies related to the introduction of megalithism from the west.